 Highlights of Activities

-- Technical assistance and site visits: We are assembling teams for technical assistance visits and will be available for site visits this winter.
+- Technical assistance and site visits: NewSTEPs has kicked off Technical Assistance Visits.
+Please see the NewSTEPs website at https://www.newsteps.org to learn more on how to request a site visit.
 We are looking forward to visiting state NBS programs and working together to improve the newborn screening systems.

-- Case Definitions: working with state volunteers to develop uniform surveillance case definitions of NBS conditions for harmonization across programs for national monitoring of children’s health outcomes.
+- Case Definitions: Working with state volunteers to develop and refine uniform surveillance case definitions of NBS conditions for harmonization across programs for national monitoring of children’s health outcomes.

 NewSTEPs Data Repository FAQs